 Sometimes observations have to be given different weightings in calculating the average, as the following example.
 Consider the problem of calculating the average spending per pupil by an education authority.
-The figures for spending on primary (ages 5 to 11), secondary (11 to 16) and post-16 pupils are given in Table 1.7.
+Some figures for spending on primary (ages 5 to 11), secondary (11 to 16) and post-16 pupils are given in Table 1.7.

-Clearly, significantly more is spent on secondary and post-16 pupils (a general pattern throughout England and most other countries) and the overall average should lie somewhere between 890 and 1910.
-However, taking a simple average of these three values would give the wrong answer, because there may be different numbers of children in the three age ranges.
+Clearly, significantly more is spent on secondary and post-16 pupils (a general pattern throughout England and most other countries) and the overall average should lie somewhere between 1750 and 3820.
+However, taking a simple average of these values would give the wrong answer, because there are different numbers of children in the three age ranges.
 The numbers and proportions of children in each age group are given in Table 1.8.